s3894575/About_ME/README.md

   <section>
         <h3>Personal Profile</h3>
-        <p>The following are based on the Leadership-style-quiz, learning-styles, 16 personalities.</P>
+        <p>The following evaluation is based on the results from Leadership-style-quiz, learning-styles, 16 personalities.</P>
 	<p><a href="https://eml.usc.edu/leadership-style-quiz">Leadership-style-quiz</a></p>
 	<p><a href="http://www.emtrain.eu/learning-styles/">Leadership-style-quiz</a></p>
 	<p><a href="https://www.16personalities.com//">Personalities</a></p>